CZ-NIC/knot/src/knot/modules/probe/probe.rst

 Number of channels (UNIX sockets) the traffic is distributed to.
-In case of high DNS traffic which is beeing processed by many UDP/XDP/TCP workers, using more channels reduced the module overhead.
+In case of high DNS traffic which is beeing processed by many UDP/XDP/TCP workers, using more channels reduces the module overhead.

 *Default:* 1